Train collision in Spain hurts 155, no serious injuries - NewsBreak

 Train collision in Spain hurts 155, no serious injuries

-BARCELONA, Spain — (AP) — Two passenger trains taking commuters to the city of Barcelona collided early Wednesday, injuring more than 150 people, though none seriously, Spanish officials said.
+Two passenger trains taking commuters to the city of Barcelona collided early Wednesday, injuring more than 150 people, Spanish officials said.
+Officials reported no serious injuries.

-Emergency services said medics tended to 155 people on site, with 39 later taken to medical centers for further treatment.
+Emergency services said a total of 155 people were attended to by medics on site, with 14 later taken to medical centers for further treatment.
 The reported injuries were limited to knocks and bruises.

 The collision occurred near Montcada i Reixac, a town 30 minutes north of Barcelona.
 Many people make the daily commute from the town and others nearby to Spain’s second largest city to work each day.

-Spanish Civil Protection said one train was stopped when the second train failed to brake on time and ran into it from behind at around 8 a.m.
-A total of about 800 passengers were on the two trains.
+Civil Protection said that one train was stopped when the second train failed to brake on time and ran into it from behind at around 8 a.m.
+Some 800 passengers in total were on the two trains.
 Firefighters said nobody was trapped.

-Transport Minister Raquel Sánchez said the causes of the incident were being investigated.
+Transport Minister Raquel Sánchez said that the causes of the incident were being investigated.

 Comments / 0